 5.5 Possibility of objection and removal

-The user has the possibility to revoke his consent to the processing of personal data at any time.
-If the user contacts us by e-mail, he can object to the storage of his personal data at any time by e-mail.
+The user has the possibility to revoke their consent to the processing of personal data at any time.
+If the user contacts us by email, they can object to the storage of their personal data at any time by email.
 In such a case, the conversation cannot be continued.

 All personal data stored in the course of contacting us will be deleted in this case.

 6. Rights of the data subject